 Don’t get talked into buying a car from a don’t wanter unless you know what you’re getting into.
 From what we understand, you will get stories about how they are unloading it at wholesale or a sob story about how they just have to let it go for practically nothing.
 There is no real definition of that term wholesale, as you cannot buy wholesale from the factory–you have to be a new car dealer to do that–and there is not one used car wholesaler that dominates sets prices.
 Salesmen have been shouting that they offer cars at wholesale cost for a long time.
 They even will show you an invoice.
 This is a trick to make the retail customer feel good about how much they are paying for the car.
 And if there is a sob story about grandma passing, you might just be dealing with another flipper trying to unload it on you.

 If you have the money to spend, one service has an app for that.
 It’s called BlackBook Their app allows you to scan in the VIN plate with your iphone, and then get a bunch of info such as an estimate of wholesale price, retail price, and a car fax report to see if the vehicle has a salvage title.
 (Commercial on youtube) We are not sure how much the service costs, but it looks pricy.
 Another app that you might want to consider is CheckThatVin.com as their name suggests, you can check the vin to see if you are buying a totalled car.
 It costs less than $3.00/use.
 Both services might be worth the investment to make sure you don’t end up a good looking vehicle that will result in litigating because you should have known it was in a totalled out.
 Every year thousands of cars are messed up by accidents or floods.
-This ABC story shows how cars which were sent to the junkyard after being totalled out ended up on a used car lot in another state.
+This ABC story shows how cars which were sent to the junkyard after being totalled-out ended up on a used car lot in another state.
 Some of the dealers did not know their history.

 Auto Flipper Costs

-It is possible to loose money even though you sell each car for more than it costs.
-Holding Costs.
-You will need to insure the car, and if you do not have a car dealers licence from the DMV you will have to pay 8% sales tax, registration, and have the car smogged.
-(One possible way to get around this is to keep the car on private property.
-If the car is not registered you are not supposed to drive it on the public roads.
-But this will send up red flags for most customers who will ask why you couldn’t get the car registered.)
+So without a dealers license, you will have to sell the car for about 9-10% more than you paid for it just to cover taxes!
 Even if you buy the car in another state, the DMV may still require you to pay sales tax.
 And the DMV knows all the tricks.
-For instance, you might think you can fool them by having the seller give you an invoice for say 25% of what you paid.
+For instance, you might think you can fool them by having the seller give you an invoice for say 10% of what you paid.
 You buy the car for say $3,000, and tell the DMV you only paid $300.
 But they deal with these games all day long.
 They might charge you the sales tax based on a Blue Book Value.
 And this low value means you can not insure the car for full value, cannot sue the previous owner for full value if you find out say that it had a cracked axle or something like that.
-Welcome to California.

 The other thing you have to consider is unanticipated repairs.
 The problem is that a private party seller may have some knowledge about the car that’s not obvious.